Text Size

 Matthew 24:30

-And then the sign of the Son of Man will appear in the sky.
-Then all the tribes of the earth will mourn, and they will see the Son of Man coming on the clouds of the sky with power and great glory.
+At that time the sign of the Son of Man will appear in heaven, and all the tribes of the earth will mourn.
+They will see the Son of Man coming on the clouds of heaven with power and great glory.

 Coming of Christ